0xDev3/dev3-sdk/README.md

 ## Chainlink SDK

-While using the Dev3 SDK you will automatically get an access to the Chainlink Data Feeds by following the simple intrctions in the
+While using the Dev3 SDK you will automatically get an access to the Chainlink Data Feeds by following the simple instructions in the
 [Chainlink docs](./docs/CHAINLINK.md).

 ## Build